HL7/fhir-gender-harmony/input/pagecontent/dicom_use_case.md

 Figure 1 Workflow Storyboard

-#### Arrival and check-in:
+#### Arrival and Check-in

 In this scenario, the patient initiates the discussion with the clerk.

 1. When the patient arrives at the waiting room for a PET/CT examination he announces himself as “John”.

 2. The clerk asks “John Williams?”, seeing a John Williams in the schedule.

 3. Patient: “No, Smith”.